ammaritiz/LexisNexisHackathon17/documents/REPORT.md

 ## Acknowledgement:

-We want to thank Dr. Chris Parnin, Assistant Professor at North Carolina State University, and the TAs including Xi Yang and Shudi Shao for their support and guidance throughout this specific project.
+We want to thank Dr. Chris Parnin (cjparnin@ncsu.edu), Assistant Professor at North Carolina State University, and the TAs including Xi Yang (yxi2@ncsu.edu) and Shudi Shao (sshao@ncsu.edu) for their support and guidance throughout this specific project.